Does The New York Adult Survivors Act Extend The Time For My Employees To Bring Sexual Harassment Lawsuits Against My Company In Manhattan?

 Through such a review, businesses may learn whether any of their workers’ past, unsuccessful lawsuits may be brought anew under the Adult Survivors Act; and, if so, whether the workers’ revived claims are covered by the companies’ insurance policies.

-If your company needs assistance or guidance on a labor or employment law issue and your company is located in the borough Of Manhattan metro area, call the borough Of Manhattan Employment Lawyer David S. Rich at (347) 835-5688.
+If your company needs assistance or guidance on a labor or employment law issue and your company is located in the Borough of Manhattan, call Borough of Manhattan Employment Lawyer David S. Rich at (347) 835-5688.

 Our firm’s labor and employment practice includes the following: